A regime of linear stability for the Einstein-scalar field system with applications to nonlinear Big Bang formation: Introduction

 \subsection{Paper outline}

-\begin{itemize} \item In Sect.~\ref{S:NOTATION}, we introduce some notation and conventions that we use throughout the article. \item In Sect.~\ref{S:CMCFORMULATIONOFEINSTEIN}, we provide the Einstein-scalar field equations in CMC-transported spatial coordinates.
-We also linearize the equations around the Kasner family. \item In Sect.~\ref{S:NORMSANDENERGIES}, we provide the norms and energies that we use in our analysis. \item In Sect.~\ref{E:TWOMAINCMCTHEOREMS}, we state and prove our two main theorems showing a strong version of linear stability when the Kasner backgrounds are near-FLRW. \item In Sect.~\ref{S:NONLINEARPROBLEM}, we give a brief outline of the role that the nonlinear estimates play in our proof \cite{iRjS2014b} of the nonlinear stability of the FLRW singularity. \item In Sect.~\ref{S:PARABOLICMONOTONICITY}, we introduce our family of parabolic lapse gauges and re-derive the linear stability results in these gauges. \end{itemize}
+\begin{itemize} \item In the remainder of Sect.\ \ref{S:INTRO}, we summarize our linear and nonlinear stability results, discuss their relationship, and provide context by discussing prior work. \item In Sect.\ \ref{S:NOTATION}, we introduce some notation and conventions that we use throughout the article. \item In Sect.\ \ref{S:CMCFORMULATIONOFEINSTEIN}, we provide the Einstein-scalar field equations in CMC-transported spatial coordinates.
+We then linearize the equations around members of the (generalized) Kasner family. \item In Sect.\ \ref{S:NORMSANDENERGIES}, we provide the norms and energies that we use in our analysis of linear solutions. \item In Sect.\ \ref{S:MONOTONICITYIDENTITIES}, we prove an approximate monotonicity identity for linear solutions.
+The identity lies at the heart of all of our results. \item In Sect.\ \ref{S:ENERGYESTIMATES}, we use the approximate monotonicity identity to derive mildly singular energy estimates for linear solutions in the case that the Kasner background is nearly spatially isotropic. \item In Sect.\ \ref{S:LINEARSTABILITY}, we use the mildly singular energy estimates to prove a linear stability result for nearly spatially isotropic Kasner backgrounds. \item In Sect.\ \ref{S:NONLINEARPROBLEM}, we use the results of the previous sections to outline a proof of the nonlinear stability of the FLRW solution near its Big Bang singularity; complete details are located in \cite{iRjS2014b}. \item In Sect.\ \ref{S:PARABOLICMONOTONICITY}, we introduce a family of parabolic lapse gauges and re-derive our linear results in these gauges. \end{itemize}